epeios-q37/atlas-python/atlastk/README.md

 ## A GUI with *Python* in a couple of minutes

-Click the animation to see a screencast of programming this ["Hello, World!"](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program) with *Python* in a matter of minutes:
+Click the animation to see a screencast of programming this ["Hello, World!" program](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program) with *Python* in a matter of minutes:

 [![Building a GUI in with *Python* in less then 10 minutes](https://q37.info/s/qp4z37pg.gif)](https://q37.info/s/rt9wr4w3)